What is recycling?

 How can we recycle?

 Purchase recyclable containers and bottles that are reusable, recyclable and BPA free.
 Reuse supermarket bags.
 Check the labels at the back of products.
 (Find out what recycling codes mean) Choose products that are recyclable and ask yourself – is this packaging recyclable?
-Terra uses 100% recycled packaging which means it has been created using re purposed materials.
-The clear label covering the wipes has been used to replace the typical plastic top piece and maintain its 100% recycled-packaging.
+Terra uses 100% recyclable packaging which means it is grade 2 recyclable and can be put in your recycling bin, this is also the reason why Terra Wipes does not have a hard plastic lid as these are not recyclable.

 Who is recycling?